-Watson beats Niemeier in Nottingham opener
+Watson 'hard done by' over lack of Wimbledon points

-Nottingham Open: Britain's Heather Watson beats Jule Niemeier in straight sets
+Nottingham Open 2023 results: Britain's Heather Watson beats Jule Niemeier

 Last updated on .From the section Tennis

-Heather Watson reached the second round at the Nottingham Open with a straight-set win over Germany's Jule Niemeier.
+"Rankings-wise it has been a real rubbish year but I have actually won more matches."

+She will need a wildcard to get direct entry into Wimbledon this year - which she says she has applied for - and if she does not get one she would need to come through three rounds of qualifying before the main draw starts on 3 July.

-The Briton, 31, won five successive games as she battled back from 4-1 behind to rescue the opening set.
+Against Niemeier on Monday's opening day at the grass-court event in Nottingham, Watson won five successive games as she battled back from 4-1 behind to rescue the opening set.

-Watson then closed out impressively in set two, winning five of the final six games to secure a 6-4 6-3 victory over the 23-year-old Niemeier, who was a Wimbledon quarter-finalist last year.
+She then closed out impressively in set two, winning five of the final six games against 23-year-old Niemeier, who was a Wimbledon quarter-finalist last year.

 Top seed Maria Sakkari also began her campaign with a straight-set win.